 Greatest Achievements: Members continued to seek networking opportunities but seemed to have limited knowledge about how to network and what to do with it.
 I thought it would be great to host a panel of people I knew as master networkers to help young professionals understand the ins and outs for networking.
 I invited other professional organizations to partner with us so their members could have the benefit of growing in this way and to increase the likelihood having a large audience.
 Bill Davis of Team Nimbus, Sharon Hill of Sharon Hill International and Brett Chambers of National Black MBA Association RDU chapter were gracious enough to act as panelists for an audience of about 40 attendees.

-Other volunteer contributions:
+Other service contributions:

 - Member, Marketing Committee, Durham Community Preschool, Durham, NC